Litarhis/GuidesforRepos/README.md

 #### PRs

-As with issues, when you first create a PR, you have to provide a corresponding icon, followed by a label, before the title's text, following the rules below.
+As with issues, when you first create a PR, you have to provide a corresponding icon, followed by a tag, before the title's text, following the rules below.

-Image               | Labels    | Type
+Image               | Tag       | Type
 ------------------- | --------- | ----
 :hammer_and_wrench: | [WIP]     | Work still in progress
 :hand:              | [Help]    | Help needed for this PR
 :label:             | [Approve] | Submitted for approval (must not be in "work-in-progress" state)

+Issues and PRs come in pairs with the corresponding github label.
+See more at [https://github.com/Litarhis/GuidesforRepos/labels](url).

 ### For maintainers and moderators

 #### Merging

-When you comment your commit before merging a new PR, you should provide a label before your message of preference under these rules:
+When you comment your commit before merging a new PR, you should provide a tag before your message of preference under these rules:

-Label          | Type
+Tag            | Type
 -------------- | ----
 [Fix]          | PR fixes something
 [Feat]         | Enhancement